Dr. Yasha Feferholtz

 “As an environmental economist, I don’t assume markets work perfectly and know that there are a lot of failures in the market.
 Perhaps the most important failure is that many prices do not include the value of nature.
 We need to think in terms of value for humans, animals, and for the environment—what are the best options to increase that value?”

-As EcoHealth Alliance’s resident economist, it is Dr. Yasha Feferholtz’s job to not only consider, but to conceptualize the economic impact of disease spread.
+As EcoHealth Alliance’s senior economist, Dr. Yasha Feferholtz’s job is not only the study of the economic impact of disease spread but also promote sustainable economic development through rigorous and solid economic analysis.

 Dr. Feferholtz received his undergraduate education in his native Chile.
-He then attended the University of Wyoming as a Fullbright Scholar where he received a Ph.D. in Economics, specializing in environmental economics.
-He has been a member of the EcoHealth Alliance team for nearly two years.
+He then attended the University of Wyoming as a Fullbright Scholar where he received a Ph.D. in Economics, specializing in natural resource and environmental economics.
+He has been a member of the EcoHealth Alliance team for three years.